 That would be very elegant—at least, it would let you design elegant peer-to-peer apps—but it would be tricky.
-As mentioned above, a 10-node network would require 10 x 9 = 90 WireGuard tunnels, and every node would need to know its own key plus 9 more, and each node would have to be updated every time you rotate a key or add/remove a user.
+As mentioned above, a 10-node network would require 10 x 9 = 90 WireGuard tunnel endpoint configurations; every node would need to know its own key plus 9 more, and each node would have to be updated every time you rotate a key or add/remove a user.

 And the nodes would all have to find each other somehow—user devices rarely have static IP addresses—and reconnect whenever one of them moves around.

 Plus, you can’t easily open a firewall port for every single node to allow incoming connections in, say, a cafe, hotel, or airport.

 And then, after you’ve done all that, if your company has compliance requirements, you need to be able to somehow block and audit traffic between all the nodes, even though it’s no longer all going through a central location that you can clamp down.